JonasDeltaJarvis/AI-Driver-Monitoring-Smart-Dashboard/Hardware/README.md

 ## I2C Bus Note

 The MPU6050 and LCD display share the same I2C bus (pins A4 and A5 on the Arduino).
-This is intentional — I2C is a bus protocol that supports multiple devices on the same two wires.
+This is intentional, I2C is a bus protocol that supports multiple devices on the same two wires.
 Each device has a unique address so the Arduino can address them independently without interference.

 ---

 ## Assembly Notes

 - Always connect all GND rails before powering the system
-- MQ-3 sensor requires 20–30 seconds warm-up time before readings are reliable — account for this in software
+- MQ-3 sensor requires 20–30 seconds warm-up time before readings are reliable, account for this in software
-- L293D ENA and ENB pins come with jumper caps by default — remove these when connecting to Arduino PWM pins
+- L293D ENA and ENB pins come with jumper caps by default, remove these when connecting to Arduino PWM pins
-- Never connect motors directly to Arduino — always use the L293D as an intermediary
+- Never connect motors directly to Arduino, always use the L293D as an intermediary
 - Test each module independently before connecting everything together